Eigenvalue falls in thin broken quantum strips: Introduction

 On the other hand, some authors have focus their attention on the derivation of reduced models to describe wave propagation in latices made of thin ligaments, which are particular elements of the family of multiscale domains.
 This has given rise to a large body of works, among them \cite{Kuch02,Post05,MoVa07,Grie08,Post12,BeKu13,Naza14,ExKo15,NaRU15,Pank17}.
 The limit problems involve ODEs in 1D ligaments connected at some junctions points.
 In this field, the main difficulty lies in writing relevant transmission conditions at the nodes of the network.
 For the Neumann Laplacian, it has been known for a long time that Kirchhoff transmission conditions, that is continuity of the field and zero outgoing flux, must be imposed.
 Things are more subtle for the Dirichlet Laplacian.
 In general, a homogeneous Dirichlet condition must be imposed, so that information cannot propagate in the structure.
-But in certain particular situations, this depends on the spectral properties of the operator obtained by zooming at the junction, the relevant law is a transmission condition, for example Kirchhoff or anti-Kirchhoff.\\
+But in certain particular situations, this depends on the spectral properties of the operator obtained by zooming at the junction and more precisely on the existence of so-called threshold resonances (see Definition \ref{DefTR} below), the relevant law is a transmission condition, for example Kirchhoff or anti-Kirchhoff.\\

 The goal of the present article is to cross the different studies mentioned above to describe the features of the spectrum of the Dirichlet Laplacian in thin bounded broken strips characterized by a parameter $\eps>0$ small as depicted in Figure \ref{GeomBrokenStrip}.
 First, due to the Dirichlet boundary conditions, all eigenvalues move to $+\infty$ as $O(\eps^{-2})$ when $\eps$ tends to zero.
-But more originally, we prove that for a fixed small $\eps$, when the angle of the strip varies continuously, for certain values, an eigenvalue dives, \textit{i.e.} moves down rapidly, below the normalized threshold $\pi^2/\eps^2$. \\
+But more originally, we prove that for a fixed small $\eps$, when the angle of the strip varies continuously, for certain values, an eigenvalue dives, \textit{i.e.} moves down very rapidly, below the normalized threshold $\pi^2/\eps^2$. \\

 Concerning the analysis of the spectrum of the Dirichlet Laplacian in other thin bounded domains, one may consult \cite{KaNa00,Frei07,FrSo09,BoFr09}.
-Finally let us mention that the Dirichlet Laplacian in 2D domains $\om$ also appears when one is interested in the Maxwell's equations in 3D geometries of the shape $\om\times(0;c)$, $c>0$ (see \cite{GoJa92,CLMM93}).\\
+Finally let us mention that the Dirichlet Laplacian in 2D domains $\om$ also appears when one is interested in the Maxwell's equations in 3D geometries of the shape $\om\times(0;c)$, $c>0$ (see \cite{GoJa92,CLMM93,BoCF25}).\\